 Tip 1: Respecting the Iran dress code is necessary for the time of on-boarding international flights.
 On Iranian Flights, it is usually requested when you enter the Iranian boundaries.

-Tip 3: During summer or hot weather, you can, not to wear a shirt under your coat/manteau.
+Tip 2: During summer or hot weather, you can, not wear a shirt under your coat/manteau.

-Tip 4: In winter time, apart from covering the head, the rest can be the same as what you wear in your home country.
+Tip 3: In wintertime, apart from covering the head, the rest can be the same as what you wear in your home country.